gitblit/fathom/fathom-site/docs/rest-swagger.md

     #  - YAML specification served on /{swagger.ui.path}/swagger.yaml
     path = "/api"

+    # Path to the Swagger UI template, relative to the templates resource directory.
+    # Fathom-REST-Swagger ships with the standard Swagger UI template for Pebble,
+    # Freemarker, and Trimou, although you may wish to customize this template.
+    template = "swagger/index"

     # Text to display in the banner of the Swagger UI
     bannerText = "swagger"